 Located in northeast Italy across a group of small islands, Venice has a subtropical climate with cold winters, warm springs, brisk falls, and hot, steamy summers.
-Although it doesn't rain that much overall (rainfall averages are less than 30 inches a year), the atmosphere is always humid, given that the city is built on a shallow lagoon.
+Rainfall averages are around 30 inches a year, the atmosphere is always humid, given that the city is built on a shallow lagoon.

 During rainy times (especially in fall and winter), the effect of the acqua alta (high water) can present challenges to visitors.
 Snowfall is unusual, but if it does occur it rarely accumulates for more than a few hours or, at most, a few days.
 Because the weather tends to be fickle — likely to change from hour-to-hour — it's difficult to predict, so come prepared for anything.

 Fast Climate Facts